 the other week we were at the toy store, when bear asked me to buy him this silly toy. he doesn’t typically ask for things when we’re out, but since it was only a few days from his birthday party there was a smell of gifts wafting in the air. we chatted and i told bear that his dad and i had decided that instead of just buying him things, he should start to earn his own money. then he could decide for himself when and how he wanted to spend his money.

-well, that was a tricky conversation to have. money is complicated stuff, as we as adults know all too well. i tried to explain that dear hubby works hard to earn money, so that we can buy things like food, clothes, a house, gas for the car… it was kinda flying over his head, but i knew he was thinking about it, because every so often he would ask something like “do windows cost money?”, “what about furniture?”, “or trees?”
+well, that was a tricky conversation to have. money is complicated stuff, as we as adults know all too well. earning money can also be quite hard if you don’t check out websites like Money Sack for different ways to earn money. i tried to explain that dear hubby works hard to earn money, so that we can buy things like food, clothes, a house, gas for the car… it was kinda flying over his head, but i knew he was thinking about it, because every so often he would ask something like “do windows cost money?”, “what about furniture?”, “or trees?”

 so, together we decided that we would come up with three chores that if he completed i would pay him. but, it also meant that he would have to continue to contribute to our household, as a member of the family, by doing things when asked. things like helping set the table, clearing his used dishes after meals, tidying up toys or crafts, putting his dirty laundry directly into the hamper and so on.